 Developing high-end networks and advanced satellite communications are part of Cyprus’ efforts to build the foundations of a sustainable digital future and to strengthen its status as an international services hub and investment destination.
-Local telecom operators have started implementing Fibre-to-the-Home connections and have upgraded their cellular networks to provide 4G+ coverage services, with fifth generation telecom technologies next on the agenda.
+Local telecom operators have started implementing Fibre-to-the-Home connections and have upgraded their cellular networks to provide 5G coverage services.

 The island already has a fully digital network with reliable high-speed international connectivity via eight fibre-optic submarine cables, including the world’s longest optical submarine telecommunications cable, SEA-MEWE-3, which links directly with Southeast Asia, the Middle East and Western Europe.
 Cyprus also has dedicated fibre links to major international Points of Presence and Connectivity, as well as top-tier satellite services ensuring all the right connections are in place.
 The strategic geographical location of Cyprus, its established framework for technology and research initiatives, and skilled workforce are all key aspects in the efforts to upgrade its telecoms landscape in line with Europe’s common digital agenda.

-In addition, Cyprus has secured EU structural funds for the deployment of step-change technology, for the roll-out of Fibre-To-The-Home (FTTH) networks.
-By the end of 2020, FTTH networks are expected to extend to every private residence.
-Also, over 30 Cypriot communities have received EU funding to cover the cost of installing Wi-Fi hotspots in public spaces, including town halls, public libraries, museums, public parks or squares.
+Across the EU, Cyprus was in first place along with the Netherlands for the share of population who streamed TV or videos in 2020, at 95%.
+Over 30 Cypriot communities have received EU funding to cover the cost of installing Wi-Fi hotspots in public spaces, including town halls, public libraries, museums, public parks or squares.
 The WiFi4EU initiative is part of the ambitious overhaul of EU telecoms rules, including new measures to meet Europeans’ growing connectivity needs and to boost Europe’s competitiveness.

 The Era of 5G

 Telecom companies Cyta, Epic, and PrimeTel have been licensed to run pilot 5G programs.
+February 2021 marked the first time a 5G network came into operation across the island, set in motion by Cytamobile-Vodaphone.
+The development was described as marking the beginning of a new era in the evolution of communication.
 The 5G network will not replace the existing 4G technology but complement it, and is expected to have 10 to 100 times higher data transmission rates than today’s networks, 1,000 times more data volume, five times lower network delay, optimised battery life of connected devices and significantly improved geographical coverage.
 These advanced next-generation services are poised to radically change all aspects of daily life, from work to healthcare, and to the development of smart cities and homes.

 However, just like in other countries many in Cyprus have raised concerns over health risks connected with 5G systems and there has been some resistance to these developments.
 The state Electronic Communications Department has reassured the public that their health is not in danger from antennas to be installed, and argued that the more antennas, the lower the electromagnetic fields will be.
 The Deputy Ministry of Innovation is also currently preparing a campaign to inform people on what 5G really is and what changes it may bring about.
 The government has urged people to weigh the benefits of the technological advancements, as the reduction in latency will mean a more reliable network.